 Lysosomal enzyme acid alpha-glucosidase (GAA) activity and confirmatory testing

 Molecular genetic profile

 Identifying a decrease in the levels of GAA enzyme activity remains the standard for diagnosis of IOPD.
-Variant analysis of the GAA gene and a multigene testing panel, however, may be part of clinical decision-making at various points in an IOPD diagnostic pathway.
+Variant analysis of the GAA gene, however, may be part of clinical decision-making at various points in an IOPD diagnostic pathway.

 Low GAA levels in the presence of clinical findings of IOPD confirms an IOPD diagnosis.
 Generally, GAA levels <1% of those observed in infant controls are observed in IOPD.
 This can be identified with tests such as blood assays, skin fibroblasts, and biopsy of muscle tissue.
 Ideally, this measure of GAA enzyme activity is immediately followed by GAA gene mutation analysis for diagnostic confirmation.